 Welcome to the homepage for The Library, a Discord-based chatroom for fiction writers.
 Discord is a free chat application for the web, desktop, and mobile devices.
 Find out more about us!

 Think of Point of View (PoV) as “where the camera is” in your story.
 Like a director of a movie, an author must exercise control of the camera to maximize both their artistic expression and the emotional impact on the reader.

 Unfortunately, Point of View issues are common, even in commercially published fiction.
 Avoiding errors isn’t enough either—authors often fail to exploit Point of View to its maximum potential.

-Types of Point of View (POV)
+Types of Point of View

-Personage – Impacts the pronouns
+Personage – What pronouns do you use?